pab1it0/polymarket-mcp/README.md

 ### Running with Docker

-You can run the server using Docker in several ways:
+You can run the server using Docker directly:

-#### Using docker run directly:

 ```bash
 docker run -it --rm \